 WSP compared the simulated AFF in the model to the hydrant classification maps provided by the Municipality and concluded that most of the hydrants in the model were classified with the same color coding with a few along dead-end watermains simulated with lower fire flow; however, it can be inferred that the model was conservative.
-As shown in Error!
-Reference source not found., all hydrants in the Village of Appin were simulated with fire flow lower than 500 gpm (32 L/s), which was a known challenge in the Municipality.
+As shown in Table 9, all hydrants in the Village of Appin were simulated with fire flow lower than 500 gpm (32 L/s), which was a known challenge in the Municipality.
 Under existing condition, none of the hydrants within the Appin network can be used for fire events as reported by the Municipality's staff.
-Figure 10 and Figure 11 presents all the existing hydrants with simulated fire flow lower than 50 L/s in the Village of Wardsville, Glencoe, Appin, and Melbourne.
+Figure 11 and Figure 12 presents all the existing hydrants with simulated fire flow lower than 50 L/s in the Village of Wardsville, Glencoe, Appin, and Melbourne.

-Figure 10: Simulated Fire Flow Lower than 50 L/s in Wardsville and Glencoe under 2041 MDD
+Figure 12: Simulated Fire Flow Lower than 50 L/s in Appin and Melbourne under 2041 MDD